Education

 Biography

 Alan Padgett has been on the faculty at Luther Seminary since 2001.
 Following a call to the ministry, he graduated from Drew University (M. Div., 1981).
 After serving full time in pastoral ministry he studied at the University of Oxford (D.Phil, 1990).
 A United Methodist minister, he coordinates Methodist studies at the seminary as well as teaching classes in systematic theology and ethics.
 Padgett works at the intersection of theology, biblical studies, philosophy and the sciences.
-His most recent books include the Blackwell Companion to Science & Christianity (co-edited with Jim Stump, 2012); Faith and Reason: Three Views (ed.
-Steve Wilkens, 2013); and Introduction to Philosophy: Christianity and the Big Questions (with Steve Wilkens, 2018).
-He is currently working on a four-views book in ecotheology, co-edited with Kiara Jorgensen.
+His most recent books include the Blackwell Companion to Science & Christianity (co-edited with Jim Stump, 2012); Introduction to Philosophy: Christianity and the Big Questions (with Steve Wilkens, 2018); and Ecotheology: A Christian Conversation (co-edited with Kiara Jorgensen, 2020).
+His current book project is a monograph on “The Gift of Time” a work on the theology of time drawing from Scripture, philosophy, theology, ethics and spirituality.

 Featured Work